Which city is cheaper, Portofino or Faro?

 Faro is a busy, active, and popular resort town.
 And you can't forget about the nightlife, scuba diving and snorkeling, and beaches.

-The food selection is excellent in Portofino.
+The food selection at local restaurants is excellent in Portofino.
 Located by the sea, you'll enjoy tons of great seafood here.
 Make sure you try the mussels, swordfish, and salt cod.

 You'll find the standard options when it comes to food in Faro.
 It has become a major tourist town, so you have to get a bit creative to find a more traditional restaurant.
 Look for fresh seafood like cod, monkfish, or shellfish if you want some local flavors.

-The vibe at night is comparable in Faro and Portofino.
+The vibe at night is very good in both Faro and Portofino.

 Many people head to Faro for the nightlife scene.
 The city's bustling party scene thrives along Rua de São Pedro, Rua Conselheiro Bívar, and Rua do Prior.